-The website of the South African Luxury Inn Le Quartier Francais hotel is a great example of map maximization:
+The website of the Hilton hotel is a great example of map maximization:

 Hotel web form design really matters.
 Giving up a form unaccomplished is one of the major concerns for many hoteliers.
 There are some easy techniques that can help you to take your web form from ineffective to brilliant.

-Perhaps, some of you know the story about “$300 Million Dollar Button”, when hoteliers changed mandatory registration on their website to option registration and got sales 45% up.
-So, by changing “one single button” in your registration form, you sometimes can achieve unbelievable results.
+Perhaps, some of you know the story about `$300 Million Dollar Button`, when hoteliers changed mandatory registration on their website to option registration and got sales 45% up.
+So, by changing a single button in your registration form, you sometimes can achieve unbelievable results.

 Since hotels are intended to target the international market, your website content should be adapted to more than one language.
-The information displayed in different languages is often the same, but may be tailored for different audiences.
+The information displayed in different languages is often the same but can be tailored for different audiences.
 If the information provided in several languages without the necessity of leaving the website, that will greatly increase the chances that the customer will reserve with the hotel.

-The Crowne Plaza Hotel website is one of such examples where the design allows the visitors to choose languages without having to exit the website.
+The Andronis Luxury Suites website is where the design allows visitors to choose languages without having to exit the website.
 We can set preferences for each country right from the homepage.

 More than ever, travelers are using their mobile devices to plan trips and book hotels on the go.
 According to Google reports, as early as 2013, more people will be booking from mobile devices rather than from PCs.
 Taking into account that about half of all travelers now start planning their trips with the help of a mobile device (and it will only become more so), hoteliers should take care of a mobile version for their websites.

-So, which points should we concentrate on to create a mobile-friendly hotel website?
+So, which points should we concentrate on creating a mobile-friendly hotel website?

 In MotoCMS hotel designs, there is an embedded mobile version that goes with each template and can be customized according to the owner’s wishes.

-Social media is a potent tool to provide unique value proposition to the customers.
-A well-built hotel social media strategy could provide clarity to unique aspects of the hotel products and a special approach to reach key customers.
-Also, social media has not only become a critical tool to interact with customers, but is also a key element that has an impact on organic search results.
+Social media is a potent tool to provide a unique value proposition to the customers.
+A well-built hotel social media brand and strategy could provide clarity to the unique aspects of the hotel products and a special approach to reach key customers.
+Also, social media has not only become a critical tool to interact with customers but is also a key element that has an impact on organic search results.